ecadlabs/signatory/docs/cli.md

 ## Importing the generated key using signatory-cli

 A private key can be imported into any of the backend vaults (except: AWS & ledger) using the below command.
-If you import an encrypted key, `signatory-cli` command will prompt you for the password.
+If you import an encrypted key, the `signatory-cli` command will prompt you for the password.

 ```bash
 % ./signatory-cli import -c ./s.yaml_Azure --base-dir ./ --vault azure p2esk*****************